mhatzl/wiki-repo-template/5-Requirements/5-Requirements.md

 ## High-level requirements

-In addition to the general structure, high-level requirements should contain a section that links to all sub-requirements.
+In addition to the general structure, high-level requirements should contain a section that links to sub-requirements that are one level *deeper*.
 This helps with navigation through the wiki.

-**Note:** This section should link to all sub-requirements, because adapting this section would otherwise be too cumbersome.
+**Note:** This section should link to sub-requirements independent of their phase, because adapting this section would otherwise be too cumbersome.

+**Note:** Linking to sub-requirements that are more than one level *deeper* is also too cumbersome to maintain.

 **Note:** To keep pages short, sub-requirements should in general be placed in their own files.